 - Supporting liver function

-Some detox centers and addiction clinics now offer acupuncture as part of their recovery programs.
+Many detox centers and addiction clinics now include acupuncture in their recovery programs.
+Call us for more information.

 Physical Activity

-Exercise can be a powerful ally during alcohol withdrawal.
-It promotes the release of endorphins—natural feel-good chemicals that combat depression and anxiety.
+Exercise can be a powerful tool during alcohol withdrawal.
+It helps your body release endorphins, which are natural chemicals that improve mood and help fight depression and anxiety.

-- Yoga: Combines movement with breath work and mindfulness, ideal for calming the mind and body.
+- Yoga: This practice combines movement, breathing, and mindfulness, making it great for calming both mind and body.

-- Walking: Gentle walks in nature can reduce stress and improve mood.
+- Walking: Taking gentle walks in nature can help lower stress and boost your mood.

-- Strength training: Helps rebuild physical strength and supports better sleep.
+- Strength training: This type of exercise helps you rebuild physical strength and can improve your sleep.

 Sana at Stowe in Vermont for Holistic Treatment for Alcoholism

-If you or a loved one are ready to start the journey towards healing from alcohol use disorder, and are interested in holistic alcohol treatment for women or men, consider Sana at Stowe.
-Our beautiful location nestled in the hills of Vermont offers holistic services that will help with withdrawal, with developing coping skills for addiction, and with maintaining long-term recovery.
-Our program combines individualized evidence-based treatment plans with luxurious services that nurture the whole patient.
+If you or someone you care about is ready to begin healing from alcohol use disorder and is interested in holistic alcohol treatment, consider Sana at Stowe.
+Our location in the hills of Vermont offers holistic services to help with withdrawal, build coping skills for addiction, and support long-term recovery.
+Our program combines personalized, evidence-based treatment plans with high-quality services that care for the whole person.

 Consult our addiction treatment guide for more information, and do not hesitate to reach out to us today.
-We offer medication-assisted treatment and trauma-informed care that integrates elements of Acceptance and Commitment Therapy (ACT) with the tenets of Nonviolent Communication in a Motivational Enhancement (ME) framework.
+We offer medication-assisted treatment and trauma-informed care.
 Our skills-based therapies are supplemented by process groups, expressive therapies and integrative treatments, such as acupuncture.
-This wide array of treatment modalities, coupled with our high staff-to-patient ratio, allows us to offer personalized and comprehensive care during residential stay.
+This wide array of treatment modalities, coupled with our high staff-to-client ratio, allows us to offer personalized and comprehensive care during residential stay.